 Common techniques in physical therapy include:

 This approach not only supports your recovery but also empowers you to take an active role in your health.
-By engaging in your care, you can promote long-term wellness and independence.
+By engaging in your care, you can promote wellness and independence.
 Remember, you're not alone on this journey - there are compassionate professionals ready to support you every step of the way.

 Implementing lifestyle changes is essential for preventing right arm pain.
 Have you ever thought about how your daily habits might be affecting your comfort?
 Key strategies include: